Substance Abuse Treatment for Veterans in Austin, TX

 Withdrawal symptoms

-Exhibiting physical or psychological withdrawal symptoms when not using the substance, such as irritability, anxiety, or tremors.
+Exhibiting physical or psychological withdrawal symptoms when not using the substance, such as irritability, anxiety, or tremors, indicating physical dependency.

 03